john-hawkins/Bayesian_Neural_Networks/README.md

 Which should be executed as follows

 ```
-python train_bn_mcmc.py <INPUT NODES> <HIDDEN NODES> <OUTPUT NODES> <DEPTH> <TRAIN> <TEST> <RESULTS> (OPTIONAL:<RANDOM SEED>)
+python train_bn_mcmc.py <INPUT NODES> <HIDDEN NODES> <OUTPUT NODES> <DEPTH> <MODEL> <OUTPUT ACTIVATION> <TRAIN> <TEST> <RESULTS> (OPTIONAL:<RANDOM SEED>)
 ```

 It expects to be given a training and testing data set, and it expects the data to be a CSV file in which the first  <INPUT NODES> number of columns are the numerical input features for the model.
 And the final <OUTPUT NODES> number of columns contain the target values.

-If the  <DEPTH> is 0 then it will be a standard FFNN with only a single layer of hidden neural.
-Higher depth values add additional hidden layers

-TODO: make this parameter a more intuitive direct description of the network architecture.
+The value of <MODEL> determines the overall network architecture, and <DEPTH> only applies if it is a deep neural network.
+The value of <OUTPUT ACTIVATION> determines what the activation function will be and you need to choose this depending on the distribution of your target value.

+# TODO

+* The above method of describing the neural network structure is cumbersome and inflexible.
+I plan to make this driven by a single regular expression style syntax that describes the entire architecture.

+# CURRENT WORK

-CURRENT WORK: Extracting aspects of the metropolis hastings process that are specific to the neural network architecture and embedding them in the ML Model class.
-So that the MCMC process is general and abstract and we can run multiple architectures side-by-side.
+I am extracting aspects of the MCMC and Metropolis Hastings calculations that are specific to the neural network architecture and embedding them in the specific neural network classes.

+This will make the overall MCMC class very abstract/general and I can then easily run multiple architectures side-by-side for comparison.